vizia/vizia-book/src/foreword.md

 The Vizia project's home is [https://github.com/vizia]() and the main Vizia repository is [https://github.com/vizia/vizia]().

-This book aims to act as a guide and reference for Vizia, and hopes to teach you how to use Vizia, whether or not you've done any GUI programming in the past.
+This book aims to act as a guide and reference for Vizia, and hopes to teach you how to use Vizia, whether you've done any GUI programming in the past or not.